-Christopher F. Hamilton is a senior associate in the Tampa office of Shutts & Bowen LLP, where he is a member of the Business Litigation Practice Group.
+Christopher F. Hamilton is a senior attorney in the Tampa office of Shutts & Bowen LLP, where he is a member of the Business Litigation Practice Group.

 Chris has a unique outlook developed through naval officer training and representing clients in a variety of commercial, maritime, business, and real property litigation before state and federal trial and appellate courts, recognized by Florida Super Lawyers as a “Rising Star” in Transportation and Maritime Law.
 His experience includes: